Jjbigdick/ProtonMail/README.md

-# ProtonMail
+# ProtonMail J's Detection CAPTCHA Solver and Automation
 ProtonMail Account Creation System is a fun and personal project with self-created pixel analysising and detction algorithm, J's Detection, and anti-detection layer.
 Able to parralel solving multiple CAPTCHAs with multiprocessing to boost workflow.

+- Solvers:
-- Solver:
+  - ProtonMail CAPTCHA Solver:
     - Front: J's Detection
     - Middle: OpenCV and Brutal-Force calcualate object coordinates and movement.
+ -

 - Automation:
   - Selenium WebDriver Action to calculate related canvas coordinates and direct movements.